-Registrations are open for this important conference, which will be held on Wednesday, 30 April 2014.
+Time is running out to register for this important conference!
+It will be held on Wednesday, 30 April 2014.

 The conference will look at the new demands on the private rental market.
 Public housing is being more tightly rationed & home ownership is further out of reach.
 Today many more households - particularly low income households - are looking to the private rental market for long-term housing.
 Is it up to the job?
 What needs to change?
 How do advocacy and welfare organisations help?
 The results of three important surveys will be announced at the conference.

 Supplement to March Around the House, on Millers Point available

 This supplement was produced to provide an initial assessment of the announcement; and asks 'Is the sell-off of Millers Point the future of public housing?'